emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

   [general]
   Shows the list of available projects in the Emscripten Ports repos.
 After this operation is complete, this process will exit.

-.. _emcc-memory-init-file:

-``--memory-init-file 0|1``
-  [link]
-  Specifies whether to emit a separate memory initialization file.

-      .. note:: Note that this is only relevant when *not* emitting Wasm, as Wasm embeds the memory init data in the Wasm binary.

-  Possible values are:

-    - ``0``: Do not emit a separate memory initialization file.
-Instead keep the static initialization inside the generated JavaScript as text.
-This is the default setting if compiling with -O0 or -O1 link-time optimization flags.
-    - ``1``: Emit a separate memory initialization file in binary format.
-This is more efficient than storing it as text inside JavaScript, but does mean you have another file to publish.
-The binary file will also be loaded asynchronously, which means ``main()`` will not be called until the file is downloaded and applied; you cannot call any C functions until it arrives.
-This is the default setting when compiling with -O2 or higher.

-      .. note:: The :ref:`safest way <faq-when-safe-to-call-compiled-functions>` to ensure that it is safe to call C functions (the initialisation file has loaded) is to call a notifier function from ``main()``.

-      .. note:: If you assign a network request to ``Module.memoryInitializerRequest`` (before the script runs), then it will use that request instead of automatically starting a download for you.
-This is beneficial in that you can, in your HTML, fire off a request for the memory init file before the script actually arrives.
-For this to work, the network request should be an XMLHttpRequest with responseType set to ``'arraybuffer'``.
-(You can also put any other object here, all it must provide is a ``.response`` property containing an ArrayBuffer.)

 ``-Wwarn-absolute-paths``
   [compile+link]
   Enables warnings about the use of absolute paths in ``-I`` and ``-L`` command line directives.
 This is used to warn against unintentional use of absolute paths, which is sometimes dangerous when referring to nonportable local system headers.